Epicurius/Doom-Not-Doom/README.md

 ##### Map Drawing
 To maximize on performance the map surfaces are calculated first so that the screen can be split into width amount of vertical pieces.<br>
-Each vertical piece is self sufficient from start to end, which enabled them to render at the same time while the main thread can do tasks that don't require the screen, e.g. collision detection, precompute AI.<br>
+Each vertical piece is self sufficient from start to end, which enabled them to render and draw on the same surface at the same time,<br>
+while the main thread can do tasks that don't require the screen surface, e.g. collision detection, precompute AI.<br>
-And when all the all map surfaces have been rendered no more calculations are needed for the rest of the rendering, e.g. Entity rendering.
+And when all map surfaces have been drawn no more calculations are needed for the rest of the rendering, e.g. Entity rendering.

 ###### Map rendering on one thread, first monochrome then with texture.</center>
 <img src="./Readme_assets/map_render.gif" alt="Engine_Flow" width="900"/></n>

 When rendering/drawing the map surfaces .e.g walls, floor and ceiling, a recursive approach is used.<br>
-each vertical segment starts with player sector wall, if the wall has a neighbor it calls itself with a reduced screen segment (black part in the above gif) and start from the beginning.
+each vertical segment starts with player sector wall, if the wall has a neighbor it calls itself with a reduced screen segment<br>
+(black part in the above gif) and start from the beginning.<br>
 When a solid wall is hit the engine draws the wall and starts to backtrack and drawing any see-through walls.<br>

 ##### Skybox